-This quote is said by Ebenezer Scrooge to The Ghost of Christmas Past.
 The Ghost has taken Scrooge to watch a merry party thrown by Fezziwig, a merchant with whom Scrooge was apprenticed to as a young man, at a Christmas from the past.
 Scrooge can see how much joy Fezziwig brings to others through his party.
+The Ghost points out to Scrooge how it doesn’t take much effort to make the people appreciative, Fezziwig only needing to have “spent but a few pounds of your mortal money“.

 When the clock struck eleven, this domestic ball broke up.
 Mr. and Mrs. Fezziwig took their stations, one on either side of the door, and shaking hands with every person individually as he or she went out, wished him or her a Merry Christmas.
 When everybody had retired but the two ’prentices, they did the same to them; and thus the cheerful voices died away, and the lads were left to their beds; which were under a counter in the back-shop.